-The data in the following chart show the percent of calls made by an officer that result in the victim speaking with a hotline counselor.
-Over the 45-month period, the average was 87%.
+The following chart shows the percent of calls made by an officer that result in the victim speaking with a hotline counselor.
+Over the 60-month period, the average is 76%.
+Since mid-2019, the percent of hotline calls resulting in a victim speaking to a hotline counselor declined significantly from above 90% to most recently, just over 60%.

-(Data from June 2017, February 2019, and June 2019 is missing due to reporting errors)
+(data from June 2017, February 2019, and June 2019 is missing due to reporting errors)